UdelaRInterior/ansible-role-firewall-proxmox/README.md

 Role Variables
 --------------

-The `defaults` variables define our cluster node (api_host) and the location of firewall configuration files.
+The `defaults` variables define our cluster node (pve_api_host) and the location of firewall configuration files.
 To be specified by host under `files/firewall_proxmox/host_name/host_fqdn.fw`

 ```yaml
 ## Indicates if the cluster firewall will also be configured.